Nomeyho/algorithms/NOTES.md

   <summary>Static</summary>

   - Static variable/method can be accessed without instantiation.
-  - Static class
+  - Static class.
-  - Static block: code executed when loading the class in memory
+  - Static block: code executed when loading the class in memory.

+  Note: static fields and blocks are initialized one after another.
 </details>

 <details>